DeboJp/Calendar-Gmail-Agent-Orchestration/README.md

 # Calendar + Gmail — Agent Orchestration (w/ LangGraph and Ollama - Phi3:mini)

+An agent first calendar assistant that uses natural language for event confirmation.

 A focused, simple demo of an **agentic scheduling assistant** that turns natural-language requests into Google Calendar events and sends Gmail confirmations—driven by a constrained LLM policy and a minimal LangGraph workflow.

 **Overview**: the LLM picks a single next action; the server enforces confirmation and executes tools; user intent drives optional steps like availability; and successful writes trigger immediate attendee notifications.